Photo: Pendleton Early Learning Center

 Diversity, Equity and Inclusion Goals

-We are finalizing these 10 draft diversity, equity and inclusion goals by the end of 2018, and will report on final goals, baselines and progress in 2019.
+We developed 10 diversity, equity and inclusion goals at the end of 2018, and will report on final goals, baselines and progress in 2019.

 - Increase customer participation in energy efficiency programs for all underserved populations by 20 percent by the end of 2020.